A Guide to IR35

 To accept your Inside IR35 contract, you'll first need to complete some settings in your account.

-Firstly (if you haven't already) you'll need to confirm your agreement to be paid PAYE in your Freelancer Settings below:
+Firstly (if you haven't already) you'll need to confirm your agreement to be paid PAYE.
+You can do this by clicking on the button called Freelancer Settings as shown below:

 This will then unlock some PAYE settings for you to complete.
 You'll need to fully complete these settings, in order to receive any payments on this contract: